 Tradition & Modern Adoption

 Royal Waistbeads, the premier waistbeads designer, celebrates the tradition of waistbeads.
-Get 40% your holiday purchases now with coupon code CMONDAY.
+Get 30% your total purchase now with coupon code ROYAL2019.

 "Waistbeads, also known as belly beads for women, have traditionally been worn by African women since the 15th century to serve many celebratory purposes.
 In Africa, a bead is rarely a simple ornament; beads are worn visibly as a sign of status or hidden as an invisible yet perceptible signal to a husband or lover."
 Today, waistbeads are worn by women of every culture for healing purposes, decorative adornment, feminine empowerment, confidence building, sensuality, weight-loss tracking, and many more reasons.

 Maturity & Growth

 Coupon for up to 50% off from premier designer Royal Waistbeads to celebrate the tradition of waistbeads.
 Throughout several countries in Africa, belly beads have been used to adorn girls and women and indicate how they have matured and grown.
 Traditionally, mothers adorned their daughters with waist beads during their first menstruation as a rise of passage into womanhood.
 New belly beads were looked forward to, as they symbolized a healthy life, and the special things about a woman that set her apart from a man.

 Waistbeads can also be worn for seduction.
 Not only do they symbolize a woman’s progress in life, but they honor her sexuality as well.
 For some, waistbeads possess intimate appeal and can provoke desire.
 Wives would often lure their husbands with the rattle of beads or use them as a means to communicate their fertility at certain times of the month.